bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 [https://twitter.com/pwuille/status/1157339432753565702](https://twitter.com/pwuille/status/1157339432753565702)

-> As far as tokens goes... for now, Bitcoin's security depends on its exchange rate (because the subsidy is expressed in BTC).
+> As far as tokens go... for now, Bitcoin's security depends on its exchange rate (because the subsidy is expressed in BTC).
 Using the chain for activities that only benefit unrelated assets in a way to competes with its use for BTC is in conflict with security and survival.

 Some good specialized coins I see currently: Bitcoin, Zcash, Monero, Dogecoin.

-There are cryptocurrencies that want to be platforms: Ethereum, EOS.
+Some cryptocurrencies want to be platforms: Ethereum, EOS.
 I think the challenge for them is insurmountable.
 Not only do they need to maintain their stack, they need to find specific problems to solve.
 The stack becomes too bloated.
 When someone wants to create a new cryptocurrency, it may be better to start from scratch than building on a bloated stack.

-There're 3 factors that decide a cryptocurrency success: specialization, specialization, specialization.
+Three factors decide a cryptocurrency success: specialization, specialization, specialization.

 PS: If you ever wonder what Bitflate is specialized in, here's Bitflate use case.
 It seeks to be a digital native stablecoin through inflation.
 People use Bitflate for transactions.
 Inflation discourages HODL and encourages users to transact.